HIPAA Friendly Help

 If you missed the 2003, 2005, 2007 (NPI) and 2013 deadlines, do not wait any longer, become compliant ASAP.

 Take the necessary, simple and relatively easy actions to comply.

 It is manageable & I'll help you achieve compliance through:

-HIPAA Compliance Kit & HIPAA Package of Two Online CE Courses
+HIPAA Compliance Kit & HIPAA Package of Three Online CE Courses

 I am committed to assist therapists like you with: